top of page

 The best part about when I did receive the vinyl was that I was about to see David Gray for my 6th time on January 31st at Massey Hall in Toronto.

-The line up to get in on a chilly and clear last night in Toronto January 31st 2025.
+The line up to get into the concert on a chilly and clear last night of January.
+Toronto, Ontario, Canada.
+January 31st 2025.

-The line up to get in on a chilly and clear last night in Toronto January 31st 2025.
+The line up to get into the concert on a chilly and clear last night of January.
+Toronto, Ontario, Canada.
+January 31st 2025.

-All this to say, if you have not had the chance to hear the newest album Dear Life or any of his 13 previous albums for that matter I highly suggest you check out this artists incredible career!
-And if he is playing in a city near you, please go!
+All this to say, if you have not had the chance to hear the David Gray’s Dear Life or any of his 13 previous albums for that matter I highly suggest you check out his bountiful music career.
+And if he is playing in a city near you, Go!
 You will not be sorry :)

 David Gray's 13th LP Dear Life is out today Friday, January 17th 2025.